 Fall and winter are busy times for all of us.
-Between year-end bookkeeping, social (distance) engagements, busy storefront hours, and personal holiday shopping, it's no wonder these months fly by.
+And after a year of working to build back better from the ongoing pandemic, the 2021 Holiday Season is no exception.
+Add to that the year-end bookkeeping, social (distance) engagements, busy storefront hours, and personal holiday shopping, it's no wonder these months fly by.
 It's enough to overwhelm anyone.

 Food naturally brings people together.
 Whether it’s making a meal, supporting a farmer, sharing a recipe, or celebrating a special occasion: food is communal.